 Admission requirements for The University of Texas Medical and Dental Schools are representative of admission requirements for most other American schools.
-These requirements include: one year of college English; two years of biology as required for college science majors (one year must include laboratory work); one year of physics as required for college science majors, including laboratory; one year of general chemistry and one year of organic chemistry as required for college science majors, including the corresponding laboratories; and one-half year of college calculus (not required for dental school).
+These requirements include: one year of college English; two years of biology as required for college science majors, including laboratory; one year of general chemistry and one year of organic chemistry as required for college science majors, including the corresponding laboratories; and one-half year of college calculus (not required for dental school).